superiorkid/todo/README.md

 ## Usage

-  - install postgresql and import the database, name "todo"
+  - install postgresql and import the database
   - clone this repository

     ```